 Fantasy Baseball has been around for over a hundred years, but it always hasn’t resembled the game we know today.
-Throughout baseball’s history, fans and children have played card games, board games, and action based games that revolve around player stats.
-It’s always been an infatuation with baseball fans to believe they’re a part of the game, probably because since its inception until now, baseball, in some form or another, is something that we’ve all played.
+Throughout baseball’s history, fans and children have played card, board, and action based games that revolve around player stats.
+There’s always been an infatuation with baseball fans to believe they’re a part of the game, probably because since its inception until now, baseball, in some form or another, is something that we’ve all played.

 The first modern fantasy baseball game was conceived in 1960 by John Burgeson and IBM, which generated two teams of baseball players and statistics to determine a winner.
 But, skipping ahead, it wasn’t until 1980 when Daniel Okrent (known famously for his interviews on Ken Burns’ Baseball documentary) invented Rotisserie League Baseball (Fun Fact: it was named after the restaurant, La Rotisserie Française, where Okrent and his friends met at to pound out logistics).
 This would be the first “fantasy league” where prior seasons’ statistics weren’t used; instead fantasy-team owners would have to predict what players were going to do in the upcoming season.

 It wasn’t until the invention of the Internet that other formats, such as Head-to-Head, became popular.
 The Internet made score keeping easier and has attracted experts and casual fans alike.